This is the services on the A55 in Wales. For the services on the M1 near London, see London Gateway.

 In 1996 Forte changed the Happy Eater to the more profitable Little Chef brand, and it received additional attention with a thorough refurbishment providing with air conditioning, new furniture and a blue colour scheme, in order to attract more evening diners.

 Under Granada, a Burger King was opened, but the 'blue' changes were later undone and the Burger King itself closed.
 This became a Coffee Tempo! and later Little Chef Express.
 The restaurant was closed by Euro Garages in April 2017 and re-opened two months later as a Starbucks.
+A Greggs store then joined the Starbucks in late 2018.

 The westbound Subway and Costa opened in 2008.
+The Subway unit closed in 2018 and the unit is currently vacant.

 |Kinmel Park (21 miles)||Services on the A55||Saughall (A494, 7 miles)|